dadoonet/fscrawler/README.md

 suffix of the file name, like indexing `1.json` was indexed as `1`.
 With this new version, we don't remove anymore the suffix.
 So the `_id` for your document will be now `1.json`.

+### Upgrade to 2.3

+* fscrawler comes with new mapping for folders.
+The change is really tiny so you can skip this step if you wish.
+We basically removed `name` field in the folder mapping as it was unused.
+You should remove existing files in `~/.fscrawler/_default/_mappings` before starting the new version so default mappings will be updated.
+If you modified manually mapping files, apply the modification you made on sample files.

 # User Guide